 Besides black box timing constraints, you can also add other attributes to define pin types on the black box.
 You cannot use the attributes for all technologies.
-Check the Attribute Reference Manual for details about which technologies are supported.
+Check the Reference Manual for details about which technologies are supported.

-- 1. To specify that a clock pin on the black box has access to global clock routing resources, use syn isclock. - Depending on the technology, different clock resources are inserted.
-The software inserts CLKBUF for Microsemi. - 2.
-To specify that the software need not insert a pad for a black box pin, use black_box_pad_pin.
-Use this for technologies that automatically insert pad buffers for the I/Os. - 3.
-To define a tristate pin so that you do not get a mixed driver error when there is another tristate buffer driving the same net, use black box tri pins.
+1. To specify that a clock pin on the black box has access to global clock routing resources, use syn\isclock.

+Depending on the technology, different clock resources are inserted.
+For Microsemi it inserts CLKBUF.

+2. To specify that the software need not insert a pad for a black box pin, use black\box\pad\pin.

+Use this for technologies that automatically insert pad buffers for the I/Os, like Microsemi technologies.

+3. To define a tristate pin so that you do not get a mixed driver error when there is another tristate buffer driving the same net, use black\box\tri\pins.